CrowdHailer/raxx/README.md

 allows body to be streamed.
 test with websockets.
 All so check uses for transfer encoding in requests.

-#### Adapter verification

-Create a separate project `Raxx.Spec`, `Raxx.Verify`.
-It can be included in adapter specifications and defines a bunch of tests.

 #### Streamed Requests